plantbreeding/BrAPI/README.md

 # API
-Repository intended to be linked to http://docs.brapi.apiary.io/ for version history tracking.
+Repository intended to version control the BrAPI specifications.